 And the reason I probably passed was because I wasn’t thinking: “Oh, 7th dan, I have to do my best kendo to pass.”
 I just went in there and did the kendo that I always do.
 And, the kendo that I always do, according to the people who were marking it, is 7th dan kendo.

 A Saying in Kendo

 There is an expression that I’ve heard from sensei‘s over the years: “Do keiko as if in shinsa (shiai)” and its corollary “Do shinsa (shiai) as if in keiko.”
 You may have heard this, too.
-It is essentially an example of “Heijoushin” (平常心) or a “usual state of mind” – very related to Bennett sensei‘s comments.
-Where we would make it a habit to practice keiko with a mindset, intensity and form typically seen in shinsa (or shiai).
-And where we would do shinsa (or shiai) the same way one practices usually.
+It is an approach to cultivate “Heijoushin” (平常心) which translates to an “always calm mind” [Kendo-guide_Heijoshin] or “normal mind” [BudoBum_Heijoshin] – very related to Bennett sensei‘s comments.
+Where we would make it a habit to be in a calm mindset while performing with an intensity and form no different when in keiko or shinsa (or shiai).

 This approach is quite different from what I and perhaps others have done in the past or may do at times.
 Which is to take it easy during practices and then turn it “on” for matches or events that count.
 A more in-depth look at Heijoushin can be found in [Yaegaki-kai_Heijoshin] and elsewhere.

 Kyudo appears to encourage a similar focus on process rather than results.
 I visited a local Kyudo dojo and one of the members explained that attention is paid to the whole process – before, while and after letting an arrow fly.
 Indeed, according to the International Kyudo Federation:

 The result is judged not only by whether you hit or miss, but how the Shagyo (process of shooting) was carried out.
 [IKYF_Attitude]